-There are many ways that Anawim supports you to move forward with your life in the community as you approach the final stages of your journey with us.
+There are many ways that Anawim can support you to move forward with your life as you approach the final stages of your journey with us.

 This includes offering valuable opportunities to complete courses, gain new skills or take part in peer support, volunteering or work experience to help you to realise your potential.